astronomer/docs/astro/resource-reference-gcp.md

 Depending on the needs of your team, you may be interested in modifying certain configurations of a new or existing cluster on Astro.
 This section provides a reference for which configuration options are supported during the install process.

 To create a new cluster on Astro with a specified configuration, read [Install on GCP](install-gcp.md) or [Create a Cluster](create-cluster.md).
-For instructions on how to make a change to an existing Cluster, read [Modify a Cluster](modify-cluster.md).
+For instructions on how to make a change to an existing cluster, read [Modify a Cluster](modify-cluster.md).

 ### GCP region